 Always Include a “Prefer Not to Answer” Option

 Sometimes respondents may not want or be able to provide the information requested.
 Personal questions such as income, occupation, finances, family life, political ideology, or religious beliefs might be considered intrusive and be rejected by the respondent.
 If you are concerned that these questions may not be received well by respondents, providing some level of confidentiality can help you still obtain sensitive information.

 The type of question determines the level of data that can be collected, which in turn affects how data can be used at the end of your survey.
 Although QuestionPro supports over 50 different question-types, below you will find the top 3 most commonly used question-frameworks and how they are applicable:

 Open-ended questions allow the greatest variety of responses because they offer no formal answer to the question.
 As the name suggests, it is completely open-ended and up to the user to fill-in-the-blank.
 Open-ended questions are great for discovering new ideas, but they also require a considerable amount of work for respondents to answer and for researchers to analyze.

 Close-ended questions are used when you have defined your answers, and you’re only interested in the frequency of those particular answers.
-These include Multiple Choice questions, Dichotomous Questions (Yes/ No), and Ratings Scales.
+These include Multiple Choice questions, Dichotomous Questions (Yes/ No), and Rating Scales.

-Although ratings scales are technically closed-ended, they are extremely useful in determining people’s opinions or attitudes in more detail.
-The most common forms of ratings scales are Slider Scale and Likert Scale.
-Ratings scales are great in finding a more precise measure of people’s thoughts compared to a multiple choice or dichotomous question.
+Although rating scales are technically closed-ended, they are extremely useful in determining people’s opinions or attitudes in more detail.
+The most common forms of rating scales are Slider Scale and Likert Scale.
+Ratings scales are great in finding a more precise measure of people’s thoughts compared to a multiple-choice or dichotomous question.